9th September 2020

 Communal spaces and shared equipment are cleaned on a regular basis.

-Cockpit Arts has conducted a risk assessment considering all the activities that are taking place in the buildings.
+Cockpit has conducted a risk assessment considering all the activities that are taking place in the buildings.
 A copy can be provided on request.